pronovic/cookiecutter-pypi/README.md

 - `pyproject.toml`
 - `.github/workflows/test-suite.yml`

-For local testing, `run install` will use the version in `.python-version` by default.
-If you want to test with a different version, export that version in your shell (i.e. `export UV_PYTHON=3.14`) and execute `run install` again.
+For local testing, `./run install` will use the version in `.python-version` by default.
+If you want to test with a different version, export that version in your shell (i.e. `export UV_PYTHON=3.14`) and execute `./run install` again.
 This will rebuild the virtualenv to use the new interpreter.
 Don't forget to `unset UV_PYTHON` and rebuild the virtualenv when you're done testing.